 Regorafenib (By mouth)

-Treats colon or rectal cancer that has spread to other parts of the body.
+Treats colon or rectal cancer and gastrointestinal stromal tumors (GIST) that have spread to other parts of the body.
 This medicine is a kinase inhibitor.

 StivargaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to regorafenib, or if you are pregnant.